How to ace your job or apprenticeship interviews

 On the day…

-- Dress smartly – you probably won’t need to go out and buy a full suit but aim to dress as smartly as possible whilst remaining comfortable.
+- Dress smartly – you probably won’t need to go out and buy a full suit, but aim to dress as smartly as possible whilst remaining comfortable.

-Remember you don’t need to accept a job if you realise it isn’t right for you.
+You don’t need to accept a job if you realise it isn’t right for you.
 If the interview makes you uncomfortable for some reason, or you realise the position they’re describing isn’t quite like the job description, you’re allowed to say no!
 Be polite, but don’t feel guilty or think you need to make excuses to them.

 If you don’t get the job, you can ask for feedback so that you know how to improve for next time.
 It’s always possible that you were a really strong candidate and there just happened to be someone else who was even stronger.
 Every interview is good practice, so just keep going!